 Do yourself a favor and purchase a tender cut of meat such as sirloin or even tenderloin.
 Stroganoff doesn’t cook for that long so you don’t get the benefit of tenderizing the meat through slow braising.
 But no matter what cut of meat you use, be sure to slice it very thinly so it browns quickly when added to the pan.

 Cabbage noodles are perfect for this dish.
 They play the part of egg noodles quite well and since cabbage itself is popular in Russian cuisine, it pairs very nicely.
-I like to cut my cabbage into wedges first and the cut the wedges into thin slices so I get “noodles”.
-Then gently cook in a pan with butter, salt and pepper until tender.
+I like to cut my cabbage into wedges first and then cut the wedges into thin slices so I get “noodles”.
+Then gently cook in a pan with butter, salt, and pepper until tender.